“High-end resort on a beach-fringed headland near Galle, with huge rooms, gourmet food, a dive centre and 270-degree ocean views”

 - Air conditioning

 - Extra beds

 - Safe box

 The resort has 3 distinct restaurants.
 The stepped terrace of the indigo-hued Ocean Terrace offers gorgeous views of Weligama’s meandering coastline and serves international fusion cuisine, including day-fresh fish and seafood.
 Standing even closer to the cliff edge is scarlet-hued Tableau, an intimate chef's table restaurant.
 The Cape Club honors Ceylon’s renowned tea heritage with its famous Dilmah High Tea experience, expect mouthwatering pastries accompanied by delicate savouries.

 We lunched at Ocean Terrace, starting with an artfully presented seafood terrine followed by marlin with puy lentil salad and then poached pears.
 In-room dining is encouraged, too, and private BBQs can be arranged.
 The veranda of our villa was amply equipped for meals, and it was here that we enjoyed an indulgent afternoon tea.

 - Immerse yourself in a novel beside one of the pools, or arrange an in-room massage using tea-based oils

-- Take advantage of the resort’s dive centre, which not only offers PADI diving action and courses (wreck dives are a must for those with advanced certification), but also sunset cruises, fishing, whale- and dolphin-watching (in season) and kayaking on nearby Koggala Lake
+- Take advantage of the resort’s activity centre, which not only offers PADI diving action and courses (wreck dives are a must for those with advanced certification), but also sunset cruises, whale- and dolphin-watching (in season) and kayaking on nearby Koggala Lake

 - Weligama’s wide sandy bay is one of the south coast’s best places to surf